crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 `samtools view SRR6649848.sorted.bam|head -n 1`

-_Q8: Use Google to have a look what the SAM alignment format contains.
-Mention three elements (or columns)._
+_Q7: Use Google/chatGPT to have a look what the SAM/BAM alignment format contains.
+Mention three elements (i.e. different columns)._

 ### Calling SNPs based on the aligned reads